 The number of helicopters needed by the state is difficult to determine.
-For example, during emergencies caused by natural disasters or man-made disasters, the need for rotary-wing machines increases by orders of magnitude.
-A local military conflict always reveals the insufficiency of the equipment of the troops, the late implementation of the plans for rearmament, including helicopter technology.
-The painful reflections of “Where is our aviation?”
-Also cover, in peacetime, the leadership confronted with natural disasters.
-Even in such a rich and highly developed country as Japan, during the period of eliminating the consequences of the tsunami and the accident at the Fukushima nuclear power plant, there was an acute shortage of specialized helicopters of heavy payload.
+For example, during emergencies caused by natural disasters or man-made disasters, the need for rotorcraft increases by orders of magnitude.
+The local military conflict always reveals the lack of equipment of troops, the delay in fulfilling the plans for rearmament, including helicopter technology.
+Tormenting thoughts “Where is ours aviation? " in peacetime, they also embrace leadership facing natural disasters.
+Even in such a rich and highly developed country as Japan, during the liquidation of the consequences of the tsunami strike and the accident at the Fukushima nuclear power plant, specialized heavy-duty rotorcraft were sorely lacking.

 The domestic industry is rightly proud of many products, including the Mi-8 / 17 helicopter, which is compared in popularity with the Kalashnikov assault rifle.
 Both are truly masterpieces of their time and reproduced by fantastic circulations.
 High maintainability, unpretentiousness, simplicity of design, low requirements for the qualifications of service personnel, as well as relatively low cost, have made them popular for decades in their market segment.
 True, this segment, which was dominated by "Kalashnikov", an SUV from Ulyanovsk and Mi-8, is very specific.
 The poor countries will not take much, for the fuel has become more expensive.
 And there, where suddenly there will be hydrocarbons desired by the West or China or some other raw material, fighters for democracy with more advanced military equipment or heirs of the Celestial Empire with cheap goods will immediately appear.